chapel-lang/chapel/doc/rst/users-guide/datapar/promotion.rst

   :language: text
   :lines: 27,25

-When arguments are promoted, they are only evaluated once.
-Consider a promoted call where one of the arguments is the result of a call:
+Any non-promoted arguments to a promoted call are only promoted once.
+Consider a promoted call to ``maybeCopy()`` where the first two arguments are promoted and the third argument is not promoted.

 .. literalinclude:: examples/users-guide/datapar/promotion.chpl
   :language: chapel
   :lines: 199-202,206

-The call to ``computeMask()`` will be resolved before the promotion and the message will only be printed once.
+The third argument, the result of a call to ``computeMask()``, will be resolved before the promotion and the message will only be printed once.
 The equivalent forall-loop is:

 .. literalinclude:: examples/users-guide/datapar/promotion.chpl
   :language: chapel